Aider-AI/aider/docs/benchmarks.md

 code in your local git repo.
 You can use aider to have GPT add features, write tests or make other changes to your code.

-The ability for GPT to reliably edit local source files is crucial for this functionality, and depends mainly on the "edit format".
+To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files to modify and what edits to apply.
+Without this direct read/modify/write integration, users would need to repeatedly copy/paste code back and forth between their files and a ChatGPT window.

+Successful automated
-The edit format is an important component of the system prompt, which specifies how GPT should structure code edits in its responses.
+code editing hinges on the "edit format", which specifies how GPT should structure code edits in its responses.
+Aider instructs GPT to use a specific edit format as part of the system prompt.

 Aider currently uses simple text based editing formats, but [OpenAI's new function calling